emito-k/Muggles-PA5-COS221/README.md

 # checklist
 ***This is a list of items to complete***

+## Testing formats
+- ~~After you're done making whatever, do this~~
+- When you're doing a Task make sure to add your name in brackets at the end (mito)
+- Send over your files to this github respository

 # Research
 - General overview  and explanation
 - Team or single sport explained